lucidbard/dig4639-mobile-dev/README.md

 This section represents code on the server that isn't on the local repository.
 Amiel Devora looking for a UX/UI position.
+My name is Amiel Devora https://amieldevora.webflow.io/ I am looking for UX/UI position in the field.